TrezorHannes/vps-lnbits/README.md

 ```
 Back into the background with `CTRL-B + CTRL-D`

 See further uvicorn startup options [listed here](https://www.uvicorn.org/deployment/), but with our slightly adjusted default settings, LNBits should now be running and listening on all incoming requests on port 8000.
-If you're impatient, add a temporary[^1] ufw exception to test it: `sudo ufw allow 8000/tcp comment 'temporary lnbits check'` and open the corresponding `VPS Public IP: 207.154.241.207:8000` (don't use this IP, it's mine and you will celebrate prematurely).
+If you're impatient, add a temporary[^1] ufw exception to test it: `sudo ufw allow 8000/tcp comment 'temporary lnbits check'` and open the corresponding `VPS Public IP: 207.154.241.101:8000`.

 If you see your own LNBits instance, with all your _Optional Adjustments_ added, we'll go to the last, final endboss.